tcjdesign/dockerfiles/ftb-infinitylite/1.10/1.8.0/README.md

-# ftb-infinitylite
+# ftb-infinitylite - v1.10-1.8.0
 Feed The Beast Infinity Lite 1.10 modpack made by Feed The Beast at https://feed-the-beast.com

-Modpack for more current Minecraft versions.
+Modpack for current Minecraft.
 Infinity Lite is a mix of Tech and Magic mods compiled into a medium sized modpack from the FTB team that is designed for solo play as well as small and medium population servers.
 A minimum of 4 GB of RAM is recommend for clients as well as servers for best performance.
 Fastcraft is enabled in this pack by default.